zengenti/contensis-react-base/MIGRATE-V4.md

   }

   // ✅ `searchOptions` replaces everything we have deleted
-  // ℹ️ `searchOptions` in route configurations will complement the options set here return yield {
+  // 💡 `searchOptions` in route configurations will complement the options set here return yield {
     searchOptions: {
       // Optional: provide search config here to dynamically inject the search reducer